rohit-mallah/OnlineTicketBooking/README.md

 # OnlineTicketBooking
 This is for an application like Book My show

-Below are the tables which we have used in this application' 1- User - A user has to be added for the Booking.
+Below are the tables which we have used in this application

+1- User - A user has to be added for the Booking.
 Primary key is the Mobile Number.
 2- Movie - A movie has to added for any booking.
 Movie_Id(Long) is the key.
 3- Theater - This table has all details about the theater. and Theater_Id is the key.